Probabilistic Numerical Methods for Partial Differential Equations and Bayesian Inverse Problems: Implementation

-The selection of the locations $X_0$ that define the meshless method is subject to competing considerations.
-On one hand, the locations should be close to the locations $X$ where data are obtained, so that uncertainty in the solution is reduced at these locations.
-On the other hand, the locations must be sufficiently well spread in the domain $D \cup \partial D$ in order to properly encode the governing equation(s) and the boundary condition(s).
-Two additional requirements arise from a practical perspective: Firstly, we require sparsity; i.e.~that $|X_0|$ is not too large.
-Recall $X_0 = X_0^{\mathcal{A}} \cup X_0^{\mathcal{B}}$, where $X_0^{\mathcal{A}} \subset D$ contains $m_{\mathcal{A}}$ elements and $X_0^{\mathcal{B}} \subset \partial D$ contains $m_{\mathcal{B}}$ elements.
-For efficient computer code it is desirable that the numbers $m_{\mathcal{A}}$ and $m_{\mathcal{B}}$ of locations be determined \emph{a priori} and then held fixed, so that matrix dimensions do not need to be varied.
-Secondly, the method used to select locations must not be computationally intensive.
+The selection of $X_{0}$ is subject to competing considerations.
+The theoretical results of Section~\ref{sec:forward_error} imply that a principal goal in minimising error is to minimise the fill distance $h(X_{0})$.
+However, the fact that data $\bm{y} \in \reals^n$ are obtained at specific locations suggests that design points should be placed to minimise uncertainty at those locations, for example by placing collocation points near to data locations.
+Two additional requirements arise from a practical perspective: First, while a large number $m = m_{\mathcal{A}} + m_{\mathcal{B}}$ of design points will minimise uncertainty, the computational cost of the method grows rapidly with $m$.
+Second, the method used to \emph{select} locations must not be too computational.

-The approach pursued is to cast the selection of locations as a problem of statistical experimental design.
+The approach pursued is to cast the choice of $X_0$ as a problem of statistical experimental design.
 This is made possible by the probabilistic formulation of the meshless method.
-Below we write $\bm{\Sigma}(\theta,X_0)$ to emphasise that the posterior covariance matrix for the solution vector $\bm{u}$ depends on both the parameter $\theta$ and the choice of design $X_0$.
-For different values of the parameter $\theta$, different designs $X_0$ will in general be required.
-Indeed, it is natural that $X_0$ should depend on the parameter $\theta$, since both the governing equation(s) and the boundary condition(s) can depend on $\theta$.
+Below we write $\bm{\Sigma}(\theta,X_0) \in \reals^{n \times n}$ for the posterior covariance matrix of the $\reals^{n}$-valued solution vector $\bm{u}$ to emphasise that this depends on both the parameter $\theta$ and the choice of design $X_0$.